Why is supplier development important and how can importers establish effective supplier development systems?

 Now that you’ve gone through this process with one supplier, you can repeat it with another one.

-For more information about the sourcing process, we recommend the following white paper.
+For more information about dealing with suppliers that have underperformed on quality inspections, we recommend downloading the following guide.